greenyouse/multco/README.md

 # Multco

 This library adds cross-platform persistence to existing ClojureScript databases.

-This version of multco only works over Web Storage (aka localStorage).
-The goal, however, is to use the ydn-db polyfill to allow multco to work over IndexedDB, WebSQL, Web Storage, and UserData.
-Any contributions are welcome!
+It uses a storage polyfill with support for IndexedDB, WebSQL, Web Storage, and UserData, so it works just about everywhere.

 Right now it covers:
 * [pldb](https://github.com/clojure/core.logic)